 You should look at three main things when picking a dog brace for carpal hyperextension:

-You help your dog by picking a brace that matches how much pain and support is needed.
-The right brace helps your dog move better and feel less pain.
+The best brace is not automatically the strongest one.
+It is the one that matches support level, fit quality, and daily-use tolerance.
+For broader fit education, point readers to canine rehabilitation brace fit, comfort, and safety.race helps your dog move better and feel less pain.
 You can find more tips in our dog leg braces fitting guide.

 Tip: Always check the brace for damage and make sure your dog feels good when using it every day.